Zedonkay/Zedonkay/README.md

 ## Hi there 👋
-I'm Ishayu Shikhare — an ECE undergrad at Carnegie Mellon University with minoring in Artificial Intelligence and Discrete Math.
+I'm Ishayu Shikhare — an ECE undergrad at Carnegie Mellon University with minoring in Artificial Intelligence

 I’m particularly interested in: